What makes a password weak?

 The number sequence “123456” has occupied the top of the list of most common passwords in recent years.
 However, what makes a password weak is not just the fact that it is some obvious sequence, but a combination of factors that involve the number and variety of characters, as well as the type of information associated with the secret word.

 To understand what a weak password is, it is necessary to understand the main methods used by hackers to steal credentials.
 Phishing attacks, for example, use social engineering to manipulate a victim into providing their personal information, including passwords.
-In this case, it doesn't matter if the password is weak or strong, as the attacker doesn't need to try to decipher it.
+In this case, it doesn't matter if it's a weak or strong password, as the attacker doesn't need to try to decipher it.
 That is the problem with any type of identity verification based on static credentials.

 The same applies to data leak incidents.
 The difference is that, even if the hacker cannot obtain the victim's password, they may have access to other sensitive data, such as birth dates, social security numbers and addresses, which can make the job easier of deciphering a password.